Izardo/pands-project-2021/README.md

 ![Violin plots](/pngs/violinplot.png "Violin plots")</br>
 *Violin plot for each variable*

 With the violin plots we can see the structure of the data.
 The added density information allows us to observe, for example, that the Iris-setosa values are concentrated closer to the median.
-The Iris-setosa values are less spread out than the other species in regard to sepal-length, petal-length and petal-width, while there is considerable overlap of values bewteen the Iris-versicolor and the Iris-virginica.
+Meaning, the Iris-setosa values are less spread out than the other species in regard to sepal-length, petal-length and petal-width, while there is considerable overlap of those values between the Iris-versicolor and the Iris-virginica.
 Now that a summary of the data set is completed and we have a general 'feel' for the data, it is time for the analysis.

-### 2.0 Analysing the data

 References: